hsddlz/examples/imagenet/README.md

-# ImageNet training in PyTorch
+# ImageNet training in PyTorch(Modified By DeepInsight)

-This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
+The original trunk implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

+We implement WideResNet and ResNeXt.

+We add multiple hyperparameters like channel-size, some second-order tricks, and which is we think most important -- modifiable expansion rate.

+We achieve 84.36% Top-1 Acc on CIFAR100 with single crop in validation set.

 ## Requirements